Neil El Aynaoui

-Career
+Club career

+Nancy

 El Aynaoui joined the youth academy of Nancy when he was 8, and signed his first professional contract with the club on 3 June 2021.
 He made his professional debut with Nancy in a 4–0 Ligue 2 loss to Toulouse on 31 July 2021.

+Lens

+On 29 June 2023, El Aynaoui signed for Ligue 1 club Lens on a four-year contract.
+He scored his first goal on 28 October 2023 against FC Nantes.

+Roma

+On 20 July 2025, El Aynaoui moved to Roma in Italy on a five-year contract.
+He made his debut for the club against Bologna on matchday 1 of the Serie A, by coming off the bench in the 60th minute in place of El Shaarawy.

+International career

+Born in France, El Aynaoui holds French and Moroccan nationalities.
+He was called up to the Morocco U23s for a set of friendlies in September 2023.

 Personal life

-Born in France, El Aynaoui is the son of the retired Moroccan tennis player Younes El Aynaoui.
+El Aynaoui is the son of the retired Moroccan tennis player Younes El Aynaoui.